yhafid1/ecom-market-analyzer/README.md

 33 tests cover transform logic, opportunity-score invariants, SQL-injection-safe query building, and DB health checks.
 No live database needed to run them.

-## Deploying

-Not deployed yet.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for the walkthrough to get this live on a free Neon/Supabase Postgres instance plus Streamlit Community Cloud in about 10-15 minutes.
-The screenshots above are from a local run against seeded demo data.